Additional steps towards co-management, co-monitoring and ecosystem knowledge (including revisions to advisory boards)

 Design and execution of stock recovery plans

 Under section 6.2 of the Fisheries Act, the Minister is authorized to rebuild fish stocks for those depleted.
 As discussed under Current State of the Fishery, 26 fish populations are considered critically depleted and only 3 have recovery plans in place (all in the Pacific Fishery).
 As assessed by Oceana (2018), these 3 are all significantly limited in scope.
 Eleven other plans are in development with completion dates targeted originally between now and 2021 (some are listed as delayed), and little work as been accomplished on 12 (one of which had a plan that expired in May 2018).
 Stock recovery plans can typically including season/fishing hour limits, area restrictions, input and gear restrictions, size and trap restrictions, license restrictions, and ultimately bans.
 As an example of the relationship between gear, markets and recovery plans, in Newfoundland, a number of communities are using single hook handline gear in the cod fishery as part of a strategy to limit harvest and contribute to stock recovery, and because of the quality of the fish, generating higher prices / lb selling into premium markets (Verma, 2021).
+Interesting work on ropeless gear also holds promise for reducing negative impacts on non-fishing species and thereby contributing to confidence in the viability of some fisheries (MacDonald, 2022).
 This is a voluntary undertaking but such ideas need greater consideration in stock recovery plans.

 Three areas of work are required at this stage (adapted from Oceana, 2018):